-"I have ensured that my worldwide coverage policy, from live transmissions and over the air on televisions, will remain the same, as well as that of running races on the countries of the involved manufacturers, teams and sponsors.
-For my point of view, this is the precondition to manage Formula 1 for the next five years".
+"I have ensured that my worldwide coverage policy, from live transmissions and over the air on televisions, will remain the same, as well as that of running races in the countries of the involved constructors, teams and sponsors.
+From my point of view, this is the precondition to manage Formula 1 for the next five years".

 "It took me 30 years to build Formula 1 as it is today.
 Six months might be enough to destroy it.
-The truth is that the constructors had the opportunity to enter, through Em.
-Tv, before Kirch entered the scene.
-It was a good proposal which they did not accept".
+The bottom line is that the manufacturers had the opportunity to come in, through Em.
+Tv, long before Kirch came on the scene.
+It was a good proposal that they did not take up".

 The English manager is convinced that a rival championship could be negative for everyone:

-This is the reason why the sponsors and TV broadcaster will lose interest if the sport is split.
-Even the FIA president Max Mosley, hopes that an agreement will be found in the end:
+This is the reason why the sponsors and TV broadcasters will lose interest if the sport is split.
+The FIA president Max Mosley also hopes that an agreement will be found in the end:

 "The incident was involuntary and this is demonstrated by the fact that I let the Williams by to lap me".

-Ralf Schumacher retains that the FIA should punish drivers who are repeated offenders in racing incidents, like Rubens Barrichello, with a four-race ban:
+Ralf Schumacher retains that the FIA should punish drivers that cause racing incidents with a four-race ban, referring to Rubens Barrichello:

-"I did not elaborate the topic of Cantarella’s declarations.
+"I did not elaborate on the topic of Cantarella’s statements.
 The double Formula 1 championships seem far away from me.
-Anyway, I think that I will be already retired in 2006-2008.
-Still, it is true that Formula 1 is a right for everyone in television.
+When would it start, in six years’ time?
+I don't think I'll be on the circuit by then.
+I'm convinced that Formula 1 should be a patrimony for everyone and that everyone should be able to see it.
 It should be free-to-air".

 Next topic: what happened in Brazil?

-Where does the danger comes from now: Coulthard or Montoya?
+Where does the danger come from now: Coulthard or Montoya?

 "We know Coulthard, we are used to his performances but the danger is Hakkinen.
 Montoya is a young rookie who will be able to make a name for himself.
 It seems premature to talk about him as a new champion.
-An overtake is not enough.
-Ralf was eight tenths faster than him...
+After one overtaking manoeuvre, you are not automatically the champion.
+You need more.
+Don't misunderstand me, he did a fantastic race, but sometimes the media makes too much out of things.
+If you look at the pure lap times you see my brother was eight-tenths faster than Montoya, so the real winner should have been my brother.
 There were other overtakes that made people cry out for a miracle: Fisichella, Trulli, Button.
-None of them have become a World Champion".
+None of them has become world champion".

-As mentioned by Schumacher, McLaren and Williams-BMW will need to be defeated.
-The team based in Grove, despite impressing the paddock for the performance in quali and race, only managed to put together two points in the first three races of this season, thanks to Ralf Schumacher’s 5th place in Malaysia.
-In the previous rounds, the two FW23 did not see the chequered flag.
-In Australia, the German was involved in the dramatic incident with Villeneuve, while Juan Pablo Montoya retired for an engine failure.
+The Grove-based team only managed to put together two points in the first three races of the season, despite impressing the paddock for the qualifying and race performance.
+Ralf Schumacher’s 5th place finish in Malaysia is the best result so far.
+In the previous two rounds, the two FW23 cars did not see the chequered flag.
+In Australia, the German was involved in the dramatic incident with Villeneuve while Juan Pablo Montoya retired for an engine failure.
 At Sepang, the Colombian driver was betrayed by the slippery asphalt.
-At Interlagos, the two drivers were respectively hit by Rubens Barrichello and Jos Verstappen.
-The BMW competition director and ex Formula 1 driver, Gerhard Berger, continues to say that Williams-BMW will only win in 2002 but what can we expected at Imola from Schumacher and Montoya?
+At Interlagos, the two Williams drivers were respectively hit by Rubens Barrichello and Jos Verstappen.
+The BMW director and former Formula 1 driver, Gerhard Berger, continues to say that Williams-BMW will only win in 2002.
+What can Schumacher and Montoya do at Imola?

 "There are two ways to win: thanks to our performance or because the others retire.
 In the second scenario, we can win especially if something happens to the Ferraris or the McLarens.
-However, I have to emphasize that in order to be a true force in Formula 1, we need to wait until the 2002 season.
+However, I have to emphasise that in order to be a true force in F1, we need to wait until the 2002 season.
 Imola?
 We want to be close again to Ferrari and McLaren: then we will see".